 I don’t keep a budget on paper, let alone use personal finance software.
 Somehow I associate budgeting with people who are looking to plug financial leaks, or to decide whether they need to tweak specific types of spending.

 When bills come in, I pay them.
-When I deliver a column to my day job, I invoice.
+When I deliver a piece of freelance writing, I invoice.
 My savings are automated; so are my insurance payments.
 The only potential screwups are neglecting retirement fund contributions or my quarterlies; I remind myself through notes on the calendar.

 Maybe I should give budgeting a try, though.
 It might make it easier for me to decide where to cut back.